Grab top-secret theatre tickets from £4, including West End shows... but only if you can keep your mouth shut

 - You collect tickets from the box office.
 You usually need to take your booking confirmation (printout or screenshot) to the box office at least 30 minutes before the event starts.
 Read the instructions carefully, as it can vary.

 Be friendly and always collect tickets yourself.
 Central Tickets says you should always accept the seats you are allocated graciously – so no cheeky requests for an upgrade.

 - You need to go to one show every three months.
 Central Tickets is free to join, but if you don't attend one event every three months you'll be asked to pay £20 a year to be a member.
 (It doesn't take the money automatically though.
 You need to visit the site to pay and can always choose to stop being a member instead.)

 - Only book if you're sure you can go.
 Tickets are non-refundable.
-What's more, if you need to cancel a booking, you must tell Central Tickets at least three hours ahead or your account may be closed.
+What's more, if you need to cancel a booking, you must tell Central Tickets at least five hours ahead or your account may be closed.
 You can cancel up to three bookings a year, but only after your first three bookings – new members who cancel any of their first three bookings will have their accounts closed.

 - The site may get a mass of traffic this week.
 This is because it's featured in our weekly email.
 Tickets may sell out quickly, so if you don't see anything you fancy, check back in a few weeks' time.